ILoveThrumbos/Shopping-Mall-Admin-Checkout/README.md

 <h1 align="center">Shopping Mall Cart with Admin Checkout</h1>

 ## Introduction

-Python checkout/shopping system that records transactions.
+Python checkout/shopping system that records transactions made via the users end.

-Includes a simple Python Unit Tests for Shopping Mall Cart.
+Also includes a Admin System to to perform various tasks.

 ## Project Overview